campuscode/rails-guides-pt-BR/source/upgrading_ruby_on_rails.md

 user.highlights.second.filename # => "town.jpg"
 ```

 Existing applications can opt in to this new behavior by setting `config.active_storage.replace_on_assign_to_many` to `true`.
-The old behavior will be deprecated in Rails 6.1 and removed in a subsequent release.
+The old behavior will be deprecated in Rails 7.0 and removed in Rails 7.1.

 Upgrading from Rails 5.1 to Rails 5.2
 -------------------------------------